 Near Wilberforce in Greene County, Ohio — The American Midwest (Great Lakes)

 Credits.
-This page was last revised on August 1, 2020.
-It was originally submitted on June 24, 2016, by Rev. Ronald Irick of West Liberty, Ohio.
-This page has been viewed 294 times since then and 45 times this year.
-Photos: 1, 2, 3, 4. submitted on June 24, 2016, by Rev. Ronald Irick of West Liberty, Ohio. • Bill Pfingsten was the editor who published this page.
+This page was last revised on July 10, 2022.
+It was originally submitted on June 26, 2016, by Rev. Ronald Irick of West Liberty, Ohio.
+This page has been viewed 321 times since then and 62 times this year.
+Last updated on July 10, 2022, by TeamOHE of Napoleon, Ohio.
+Photos: 1, 2, 3, 4, 5. submitted on June 26, 2016, by Rev. Ronald Irick of West Liberty, Ohio. • Bill Pfingsten was the editor who published this page.